SumiSastri/dev-blogs/docs/clean-code/part2.md

 Linting is a programme that can be run to scan your code and keep it clean.
 As you can imagine, writing lines and lines of code is fatiguing.
 Nobody writes bad code because they want to.
 The nature of the beast - code being lines of programmatic instructions that need to be parsed and executed - depends on every indent, comma, spelling and use of a code block being rigid and adhere to rules.
 This becomes humanly impossible to monitor as you will find if you rely on Notepad, for example as a text editor.

-Linting therefore keeps track of code inconsitencies and is one tool to use to keep code that smells at bay.
+Linting therefore keeps track of code inconsitencies and is 1 tool to use to keep code that smells at bay.
 For more, here's [a good read from freeCodeCamp](https://www.freecodecamp.org/news/what-is-linting-and-how-can-it-save-you-time/)

 An IDE - Integrated Development Environment - is a code editor on speed.